 - Any person may distribute literature by hand or communicate information on outdoor areas of the College campus which are open to the general public.
-Distribution of literature that is obscene or pornographic is prohibited. - Outdoor distribution of literature from information tables is restricted to designated areas in the paved area of the Quad surrounding the bust of William Rainey
+Distribution of literature that is obscene or pornographic is prohibited. - 2.
+Outdoor distribution of literature from information tables is restricted to designated areas in the paved area of the Quad surrounding the bust of William Rainey Harper.

-Harper.
 Official College functions such as Graduation and the Student Involvement Fair are exceptions to these procedures.

-- a.
-Two table spaces will be made available on a first come, first served basis, except that registered student organizations shall have priority for reservations. - b.
-Individuals, registered student organizations, and non-profit groups or agencies may not reserve more than one outdoor table space for a particular date. - c.
-Requests to distribute literature from outdoor information tables should be made through the Center for Student Involvement, which will then place approved requests through Conference and Event Services. - d.
-Tables must be attended by a representative of the reserving organization. - 3.
-Materials shall not be distributed by placing copies on or in vehicles (including bicycles) on College property. - B. Indoor distribution - 1.
-Registered student organizations, individual students, campus departments, outside non-profit groups or agencies, and individuals sponsored by a Harper College organization or department may distribute literature in the indoor locations designated in III.B.2., as described below.
-Materials may not be distributed in offices, laboratories, classrooms, or other non-designated locations except as part of official College functions, and shall not be distributed in a manner that would cause disruption to the regular activities of the College. - 2.
-The entities and individuals described in III.B.1. above may distribute literature from indoor information tables at designated areas in the Student Center in Building A, Building D (limited to representatives of four-year colleges and universities), Building J, Building L, and Building Z. - a.
-The space is available only upon advance request, which shall be obtained by filing a reservation form with the Center for Student Involvement, Building A 336, 847.925.6242.
-The Associate Dean of Student Affairs or designee will review the requests and then place reservations for approved requests through Conference and Event Services. - b.
-Space shall be allocated on a first-come, first-served basis, provided that: - In Building J, College representatives (both of Harper and of four-year institutions) will have priority. - In all other areas, Harper student clubs and organizations will have priority. - These and additional locations may be identified by Student Involvement for use by representatives of colleges and universities who visit campus to provide students with information about educational opportunities at four-year institutions.
+a.
+Two table spaces will be made available on a first come, first served basis, except that registered student organizations shall have priority for reservations.

+b.
+Individuals, registered student organizations, and non-profit groups or agencies may not reserve more than one outdoor table space for a particular date.

+c.
+Requests to distribute literature from outdoor information tables should be made through the Office of Student Involvement, which will then place approved requests through Conference and Event Services.

+d.
+Tables must be attended by a representative of the reserving organization.

+3. Materials shall not be distributed by placing copies on or in vehicles (including bicycles) on College property.

+B. Indoor distribution

+1. Registered student organizations, individual students, campus departments, outside non-profit groups or agencies, and individuals sponsored by a Harper College organization or department may distribute literature in the indoor locations designated in III.B.2., as described below.
+Materials may not be distributed in offices, laboratories, classrooms, or other non-designated locations except as part of official College functions, and shall not be distributed in a manner that would cause disruption to the regular activities of the College.

+2. The entities and individuals described in III.B.1. above may distribute literature from indoor information tables at designated areas in the Student Center in Building A, Building D (limited to representatives of four-year colleges and universities), Building J, Building L, and Building Z.

+a.
+The space is available only upon advance request, which shall be obtained by filing a reservation form with the Office of Student Involvement, Building A 336, 847-925-6242.
+The Associate Dean of Student Affairs or designee will review the requests and then place reservations for approved requests through Conference and Event Services.

+b.
+Space shall be allocated on a first-come, first-served basis, provided that:

+• In Building J, College representatives (both of Harper and of four-year institutions) will have priority

+• In all other areas, Harper student clubs and organizations will have priority c.
+There may be official College functions or large events requiring the use of space or tables.
+Should this occur, alternative date(s) and/or location(s) may be offered to the entity making the request.
+No displays or distribution shall be conducted in the Building A Student Lounge when that area is reserved for an activity.

+• These and additional locations may be identified by Student Involvement for use by representatives of colleges and universities who visit campus to provide students with information about educational opportunities at four-year institutions.